swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   /// - Parameters:
   ///   - repeatedValue: The value to store as raw bytes.
   ///   - count: The number of copies of `value` to append to this span.
-  ///   - type: The type of the instance to create. mutating func storeBytes<T>(
+  ///   - type: The type of the instance to store. mutating func storeBytes<T>(
     repeating repeatedValue: T, count: Int, as type: T.Type ) where T: BitwiseCopyable